sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 *Slow down,* I wanted to say. *I am still new here.*

 The stranger glanced back in the mirror, his face cracking into a limpid smile.
-My own face was no longer capable of expression, the muscles cut slack at the moment of death, but I was seized by the desire to smile back at him.
+My own face was no longer capable of expression, but I was seized by the desire to smile back at him.

 Was this what it felt like, to be in love?